bolmaster2/http-signature/README.md

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ## Todo
-- Add faraday middleware outgoing example
-- Add rack outgoing example
+- Add examples of use
-- Add middleware to validate incoming signature
+- Add Faraday middlewares
 - Implement algorithms:
   - ecdsa-sha256
 - When creating the signing string, follow the spec exactly: https://tools.ietf.org/html/draft-cavage-http-signatures-08#section-2.3, e.g, concatenate multiple instances of the same headers and remove surrounding whitespaces
-- Implement adapters for http libraries